bolu-atx/boludev.github.io/_posts/2020-06-15-type-erasure.markdown

 };
 ```

-The `Object` wrapper holds a shared pointer to a `ObjectConcept`, which is just an abstract interface class that have templatized concrete derived classes for things that we want to model. `Object` class then implement a template constructor method to bind the shared pointer to a concrete instance of the `ObjectModel`.
+The `Object` wrapper holds a shared pointer to a `ObjectConcept`, which is just an abstract interface class that have templatized concrete derived classes for things that we want to model. `Object` class then implement a template constructor method to bind the shared pointer to a concrete instance of the `ObjectModel`

 To use this wrapper, one simply calls the Object templatized constructor as follows: